Sleep Hygiene: 6 Healthy Habits for a Better Night’s Rest

 You might be tempted to lie-in at the weekend or to try and catch-up on sleep if you’ve slept badly.
 This is not as helpful as it may seem as it reduces your sleep pressure.

-As I mentioned earlier, sleep pressure is what makes you feel sleepy, and it builds the longer you are awake.
+As I mentioned earlier, sleep pressure is what makes you feel sleepy.
+It builds the longer you are awake and reduces when you sleep.

-By lying-in you end up delaying the following night’s sleep onset.
-This means you won’t feel sleepy until later at night which can mess up your sleep pattern further.
+By lying-in you have less time for sleep pressure to build up before your usual bedtime.
+This means you won’t feel sleepy until later at night, delaying that night’s sleep onset, which can disrupt your sleep further.

 The key takeaway here is to stick to a regular wake-time to avoid confusing your body and help establish a healthy sleep rhythm.